-It is normal to be unhappy in a marriage.
-Every relationship experiences ups and downs, happy and difficult seasons, agreements and disagreements.
+It is normal to be unhappy in marriage.
+Every relationship experiences ups and downs, happy and difficult seasons, and agreements and disagreements.
 Marriage is often more difficult than most people anticipated, but that doesn’t mean it isn’t worthwhile.

 Is it possible to be happy in an unhappy marriage?

 Most marriages have unhappy moments, but most couples can work through the difficulties to be happy later on, with the exception of the fortunately extremely rare cases where the relationship involves abuse.”